Respected by all

 To apply for Fellowship, you'll need three sponsors, including two current Engineering New Zealand Fellows or Distinguished Fellows (one of whom will be the Lead Sponsor).
 To find a Fellow or Distinguished Fellow, go to Find an Engineer and search on ‘Fellow’ or ‘Distinguished Fellow’.

-FELLOWS, DISTINGUISHED FELLOWS AND PRESIDENT'S AWARD WINNER ANNOUNCEMENTS
+PAST FELLOWS, DISTINGUISHED FELLOWS AND PRESIDENT'S AWARD WINNER ANNOUNCEMENTS

 Fellow – FEngNZ